GwendolyneFreddy/Shuri-Ninja/README.md

 Shuri-Ninja Homepage:

 ## Overview

-This mod adds a nex thief kit to the game: the Shuri Ninja kit.
-Created ùany years ago by Twinblades2, it has been rewritten to the WeiDU modern standard way of coding and ported to Enhanced Editions fames by Aalkaor and Gwendolyne
+Shuri Ninja kit created by Twinblades2, revised for EE by Aalkaor and Gwendolyne